drink970082/GSoC-2025-Gemma-Model-Fine-tuning-UI/test_suites_instructions.md

 ---

 **To resume:**
-Pick the next file, read it, summarize, decide what to test, and write the tests as above.
+Pick the next file, read it, summarize, decide what to test, and write the tests using the **AppTest.from_file() + DI mocking** pattern above.